SmartEVSE/ESP32-PLC/README.md

 - Car starts sending EXI encoded messages over TCP.
 - First exi encoded message is decoded, and tells us what charging options the car supports.
 We only support DIN for now.
 - Checkpoint403: Schema negotiated.
+- Up to 'ChargeParameterDiscoveryRequest' which allows us to read the SoC of the car.